Nargeshdb/RLCPractice/README.md

 the [Checker Framework manual](https://checkerframework.org/manual/).
 Then, read [Chapter 8](https://checkerframework.org/manual/#resource-leak-checker) to learn specifically about the Resource Leak Checker and its features.
-You can also read the [FSE 2021 paper](https://manu.sridharan.net/files/FSE21Leaks.pdf) for more details, background, and evaluation.
+You can also read the [FSE 2021 paper](https://manu.sridharan.net/files/FSE21Leaks.pdf) on the Resource Leak Checker for more details, background, and evaluation.

 ### Running the Resource Leak Checker on this repository